Fano-Mukai fourfolds of genus $10$ and their automorphism groups: Automorphism groups of Fano--Mukai fourfolds of genus

 \begin{proof} \ref{lemma:max-torus:i} Recall~\cite[Theorem~III.5.3]{Serre66} that any Cartan subalgebra of a semisimple Lie algebra coincides with its centralizer.
-It follows that an element $h\in\fg\setminus \{0\}$ is semisimple if and only if the stabilizer $G_{\PP h}=\Aut(V)$ contains a maximal torus of $G$.
+It follows that an element $h\in\fg\setminus \{0\}$ is semisimple if and only if the stabilizer \footnote{Abusing notation, in the sequel we write $G_{h}$ meaning $G_{\PP h}$.} $G_{\PP h}=\Aut(V)$ contains a maximal torus of $G$.
 Due to \eqref{aeq:Aut0} the latter occurs if and only if $\Aut(V)$ is reductive.

 \ref{lemma:max-torus:ii} follows from the facts that any semisimple element $h\in\fg$ is contained in some Cartan subalgebra and any two Cartan subalgebras are conjugate. \end{proof}